vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 [^14-7]: Ibid., 1/99.

-   15
+Vāmanadatta thus develops a peculiar position of his own here.
+According to him, it is possible to explain the generation of the world both in terms of real and apparent change.
+The Advaita view maintains that the world is a product of a seeming change in the Brahman, like the apparent change that takes place when we perceive a rope mistakenly to be a snake.
+This view is sharply contrasted with the one that asserts that the Brahman changes into the universe by altering itself, like milk that becomes curd.
+Vāmanadatta accepts both as equally possible explanations:

+> "He whose unique nature is supremely pure consciousness alone assumes physical form.
+This can be explained both in terms of real and apparent change.
+(Explained as merely) apparent change, it is You, O Acyuta ( Who persist unchanged although) it [[15]] appears to be otherwise.
+>
-   appears to be otherwise.
-(And as a ) real transformation, it is always You (who, although essentially the same, assume many forms) just as gold (fashioned into an ) earring (remains gold)."!
+> (And as a ) real transformation, it is always You (who, although essentially the same, assume many forms) just as gold (fashioned into an ) earring (remains gold)."!

 Even so, Vāmanadatta stresses that subject/object distinctions are not ultimately real.
 It is the notion based on duality (bhedasamkalpa) that splits up the unity of consciousness into subject and object, inner and outer.2 Both the condition of the subject and that the of object are states of Viṣṇu who is the one, pure consciousness and so they are ultimately false in themselves.3 It is only the foolish who, seeing the world of subjects and objects, believe that that is the way things are also within Viṣnu whereas he is really beyond all phenomenal being and hence contamination by such relative distinctions.
 As Viṣṇu is the universal nature of all things like the gold of gold ornaments - there can be no distinction within him.5 There can be no time or space within him who is the one support of all, and consists of all things while at the same time transcending all particulars."

-   Thus, Maya is the ignorance or false knowledge of duality.
+Thus, Māyā is the ignorance or false knowledge of duality.
 The way this false knowledge operates is through language for that which is undivided within one's own consciousness appears to be fragmented when it reaches the plane of speech.7 Duality is just the way we talk about things and hence think about them.
 The primary form of this duality is that between subject and object.
 But if we reflect upon this relation and what it entails we discover that it is not as it initially appears to be.
 Objectivity (meyatva), Vāmanadatta argues, amounts to a state of limitation and the exclusion of elements one from another (paricchedu), and this doesn't take place within consciousness (jñāna) which is not an object of knowledge but the prerequisite condition of all knowledge.
 Indeed it is this, the ultimate nature of the perceiving

 1. Ibid, 1/104b-6a.